RecordPlayerAdvice.comUpdated May 2026

 *(Price when reviewed: ~£100 | View on Amazon)*

-If £150 is still too much, the 1byOne is the cheapest Bluetooth turntable I'd recommend.
+If £150 is still too much, the 1byOne is the cheapest Bluetooth turntable we'd recommend.
 It's a proper belt-drive deck with an adjustable counterweight and anti-skate, which puts it well ahead of the suitcase players at similar prices.

 aptX Bluetooth, built-in preamp, and RCA outputs for wired listening.
 The build is mostly plastic, and the stock stylus is basic, but it tracks at a record-safe weight and won't damage your vinyl.
 For someone testing whether vinyl is their thing, £100 is a reasonable experiment.